alibaba-edu/High-Precision-Congestion-Control/simulation/README.md

 `mix/config_doc.txt` is a explanation of the example (texts in {..} are explanations).

-`mix/fat.txt` is the topology used in HPCC paper's evaluation.
+`mix/fat.txt` is the topology used in HPCC paper's evaluation, and also in PINT paper's HPCC-PINT evaluation.

 ### Run
 The direct command to run is: